 - Laffer admits he did not invent the Laffer curve.
 Ibn Khaldun, a 14th-century philosopher, wrote: “At the beginning of the dynasty, taxation yields a large revenue from small assessments,” but it is the other way round at the end.

 - The 38th US president, 1974–1977, after Richard Nixon resigned; so he is the only person to be president without winning an election.

 - Goldilocks zone

 - As the fairy tale says, conditions are “just right”.
-The term is also often used to describe the position of a planet in space that might support life; it is neither too near a star, nor too far away.
+For example, a planet able to support life; it is neither too near a star, nor too far away.